 LIVE MAP: National Grid Power Outages

-Widespread outages are hitting Central, MA.
-Check the fully interactive Live Map direct from NationalGrid here on GoLocal to find out which neighborhoods are without power.
+Widespread outages could hit Central MA.
+Check the Live Map direct from NationalGrid here on GoLocal to find out which neighborhoods are without power.

 Thanks to National Grid, the source of the tracking.